retroTECHOnlineTeam/retroTechOnline/README.md

 composer update
 ```
 ### Adding New Classes
-- To create new classes and make them available throughout the app, add the class to the composer autoload (see below), then run composer and restart the server.
+- To create new classes and make them available throughout the app, add the class to **composer.json** autoload (see below), then run composer and restart the server.

 ```
 "autoload": {